Growth Metrics

 American Coastal Insurance (ACIC) Short-Term Debt issuances (2016 - 2019)

-American Coastal Insurance (ACIC) has disclosed Short-Term Debt issuances for 7 consecutive years, with $3.1 million as the latest value for Q2 2019.
+American Coastal Insurance's Short-Term Debt issuances history spans 8 years, with the latest figure at $3.1 million for Q2 2019.

-• Short-Term Debt issuances was $3.1 million for Q2 2019 at American Coastal Insurance, down from $9.1 million in the prior quarter.
+• Short-Term Debt issuances reached $3.1 million in Q2 2019 per ACIC's latest filing, down from $9.1 million in the prior quarter.

 • Average Short-Term Debt issuances over 4 years is $6.1 million, with a median of $7.6 million recorded in 2017.